Peakfijn/Docker/images/release-react/README.md

 # React - Peakfijn Releases

-A simple Node image based on Alpine Linux, preinstalled with Semantic Release for React.
+A simple Node image based on Alpine Linux, pre-installed with Semantic Release for React.

 ## Performance tweaks